julelang/manual/src/error-handling/exceptionals.md

 In the code above, the `exceptional1` function is explicitly forwarding the exception of the `exceptional0` function call.
 In fact, the return statement requires an integer, but thanks to forwarding, the current function eliminates this requirement by forwarding the exception.

-If your exceptional function will not handle error, just forwards it, then you can forward the exception in shorter way.
+If your exceptional function will not handle an error, just forward it, then you can forward the exception in a shorter way.
 With the question-mark operator, you can forward exceptional directly.

 For example:
 ```jule